EVF-SAM: Early Vision-Language Fusion for Text-Prompted Segment Anything Model: Conclusion

 \section{Conclusion}

-In this paper, we have explored the effective ways to prompt SAM with texts and demonstrate the importance of using the Multimodal Encoder with early fusion and multimodal inputs, \ie, text prompts and input images.
+In this paper, we explore the effective ways to prompt SAM with texts and demonstrate the importance of using the Multimodal Encoder with early-fusion and multimodal inputs.
 To this end, we propose \name{}, which establishes a new and simple path for extending SAMs' text-prompted segmentation abilities with the \textit{off-the-shelf} foundation models.
-We conduct experiments on the referring expression segmentation (RES) tasks with various benchmarks to evaluate the performance of text-prompted SAM.
+We conduct experiments on the Referring Expression Segmentation~(RES) tasks with various benchmarks to evaluate the performance of text-prompted SAM.
 Experimental results showcase that our \name{} achieves state-of-the-art performance for segmenting objects with referring texts on RefCOCO/+/g benchmarks, outperforming recent approaches based on Large Language Models with huge numbers of parameters.
-Moreover, experiments prove that (1) a multimodal encoder with input text and image and (2) the early fusion between image and text do matter more for prompting SAM than vanilla text encoders or Large Language Models.
-We hope this study and experiments can bring new ideas or insights to inspire future research on prompting SAM with texts.
+Moreover, we propose carefully-designed data strategies for balancing conflicts from data of different distributions.
+We construct a harmonious hybrid dataset, leading to an uni-model that performs well on various segmentation tasks.
+We hope this study can bring new ideas or insights to inspire future research on prompting SAM with texts.